iodev/VeniceIntelligence/replit.md

 ✅ **Cost monitoring** and performance tracking
 ✅ **Persistent memory** with Qdrant integration
 ✅ **Parallel execution** for high-accuracy mode
+✅ **Community edition** ready for open source release

 ## Future Considerations
-The system is positioned for potential commercialization or community contribution, with robust architecture supporting both paths.
+The system demonstrates advanced AI agent architecture patterns and is designed for community contributions and learning.